Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 that insulate and protect the nerves.

-disease, CIDP is considered a chronic, or long-term, disease.
-CIDP is less common
+considered a long-term (chronic) disease.
+CIDP is less common than GBS.

 CIDP is usually classified as follows:

-- Monophasic.
-One bout of the disease that lasts 1 to 3 years and doesn’t recur
+Monophasic.
+This means one bout of the disease lasts 1 to 3 years and doesn’t recur.

 What causes CIDP?